By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 By the time summer came Ellen reported to the counselor she had completed steps one to nine.

 This same sort of method can be used for social phobia.
 A common fear is public speaking.
 Many people report they are more afraid of public speaking than death.
 The old approach to fears and phobias was the “throw them in the deep end and they will sink or swim.”
-Too many people were traumatized by that approach and never went in the water again.
+Too many people were traumatized by that approach and never went into the water again.

-Turns out that Bob, (Ellen’s husband remember?) was not afraid of snakes but he was terrified of speaking in public.
+Turns out that Bob, (Ellen’s husband remember?) was not afraid of snakes, but he was terrified of speaking in public.
 His company wanted him to make a presentation later in the year at a large convention and Bob was terrified.
 The counselor worked with Bob for a while on relaxation techniques and then gave Bob some choices.

 For those with a fear of speaking there are classes at the local college or adult education and there are clubs whose purpose is to help people overcome their fear of speaking in front of others.
 Working with a small group of others who are all trying to learn to speak in public can ease the tension.
 Building up gradually from talking around a table to standing up and speaking to the group and finally to speaking in front of progressively larger audiences can build your confidence.